AustralianBioCommons/how-to-guides/stacks_workflows/stacks.md

 type: pop-gen
 contributors: [Anna Syme, Johan Gustafsson, Tom Harrop, Wai Cheng (Mike) Thang]
 description: This guide describes the steps required to run multiple Stacks workflows on Galaxy Australia to analyse RADseq data.
-affiliations: [Bioplatforms Australia, Galaxy Australia, Australian BioCommons]
+affiliations: [Bioplatforms Australia, Galaxy Australia, Australian BioCommons, Threatened Species Initiative]
 ---

 ## Introduction & context

-This How-to-Guide will describe the steps required to run the Stacks workflows on [Galaxy Australia](https://usegalaxy.org.au/) to analyse RADseq data, using workflows developed in consultations between the Bioplatforms Australia Threatened Species Initiative, Galaxy Australia, and the Australian BioCommons.
+This How-to-Guide will describe the steps required to run the Stacks workflows on [Galaxy Australia](https://usegalaxy.org.au/) to analyse RADseq data, using workflows developed in consultations between the Bioplatforms Australia Threatened Species Initiative, Galaxy Australia, and Australian BioCommons.

 ### What is Galaxy?

-* A web-based place to analyse your data.
+* A web-based place to analyse your data
 * For more information see [Galaxy Australia — Australian BioCommons](https://www.biocommons.org.au/galaxy-australia)
 * For introductory tutorials see [Introduction to Galaxy Analyses](https://training.galaxyproject.org/training-material/topics/introduction/)
 * For help see [Galaxy Community Help](https://help.galaxyproject.org/) or email help@genome.edu.au